iterative/ldb-resources/documentation/Command-summary.md

 4. `ds:<name>[.v<num>]` - dataset name with an optional version number.
 Any valid LDB dataset can serve as a source of objects.
-Note that every dataset has objects paired with a particular annotation number, so it is possible to build a list where the same object is references several times with different annotations.
+Note that every dataset has objects paired with a particular annotation number, so it is possible to build a list where the same object is referenced several times with different annotations.
 If this is the case, the collision is resolved by using the latest annotation version among references.

 *Use case:*
 ```